-There is before and after school care for all girls from kindergarten to Year 6 from 7.45am to 6.00pm.
+There is before and after school care for all girls from Kindergarten to Year 6 from 7.45am to 6.00pm.
 You don’t have to book this in advance and it can be used as little or as much as you need to.
-The senior school girls can stay for supervised study until 6pm.
+The Senior school girls can stay for supervised study until 6pm.

-For the senior school, it’s £5,660 per term (£8,825 for weekly boarding and £10,665 for full boarding).
-In the prep school, kindergarten fees start at £1,540 per term for mornings only and then go up to £4,330 for Year 3 – Year 6 (£7,450 for weekly boarding and £9,330 for full boarding.)
-There are scholarships up for grabs for academic, arts and sports.
+For the Senior school, it’s £6,150 per term (£9,600 for weekly boarding and £11,590 for full boarding).
+In the Prep school, Kindergarten fees start at £1,670 per term for mornings only, up to £3,010 for five full days, and then go up to £4,700 for Years 3-6 (£8,150 for weekly boarding and £10,140 for full boarding.)
+There are also academic, arts and sports scholarships up for grabs too.

 WORD ON THE GROUND

 In general parents seem to take a pretty hands-off approach – which is testament to the exceptional level of pastoral care here.